rambinshtokc/DeepCompressionAnalysis/README.md

 ## Conclusion

 Both VAE and AE architectures exhibit strengths and limitations in image compression tasks.
 The VAE shows a lower reconstruction quality with higher MSE and lower PSNR and SSIM compared to the AE.
-However, the VAE demonstrates better performance with regularization techniques, and it is more robust to noise.
-The choice between AE and VAE depends on specific requirements related to reconstruction quality, noise robustness, and the need for advanced regularization techniques.

-## Future Work

-Future research could explore:
-- Improving VAE reconstruction quality through architectural enhancements or advanced training techniques.
-- Investigating the effects of different types of noise and advanced regularization techniques on both AE and VAE performance.
-- Comparing the performance of AE and VAE with other state-of-the-art compression techniques.

-## References

-- Kingma, D. P., & Welling, M. (2013).
-Auto-Encoding Variational Bayes.
-ICLR.
-- Hinton, G. E., & Salakhutdinov, R. R. (2006).
-Reducing the dimensionality of data with neural networks.
-Science.
+However, the VAE demonstrates better performance with regular